 What is an Open-ended Question in Sales?

-Open-ended sales questions are questions asked of a prospect for the purpose of discovery and a way to start meaningful dialogue.
+Open-ended sales questions are questions asked of a prospect for the purpose of discovery and a way to start a meaningful dialogue.
 These types of questions are mean to be conversational while uncovering critical details to help the sales process.

 Your First Sales Meeting